 The following is an Excel Spreadsheet that contains all requests year to date.

-RTK 2022 Up To Date– View the York Township Right to Know Requests Right to Know Requests 2022-Year to Date
+2022 RTK Thru August– View the York Township Right to Know Requests Right to Know Requests 2022-Year to Date

 York Township’s right to know requests summary must be viewed with a program that is able to read Excel Spread sheets.
 If you can not open Excel files select the Download Viewer link to go to Microsofts support site.